1945

 Of further interest in regard to TWA executive planes during the Jack Frye era is one more

 rather unusual plane.
-This being the TWA B-17G, serial number 44-85728, purchased during
+This being the TWA B-17G, U.S.A.A.F. number 44-85728, purchased

-was not for state-side use.
-Designated model 299AB, registration number NX4600 (later NL1B),
+and refitting.)
+The plane was not for state-side use.
+Designated model 299AB, C/N 8637,

-the plane might well have been flown by Jack Frye but was never used as an executive transport
+registration number NX4600, (later as NL1B), the plane might well have been flown by Jack

-transport and used overseas as a diplomatic envoy, establishing TWA's Trans-World air service.
+a diplomatic envoy establishing TWA's Trans-World air service.
+It was flown in the Middle East

-TWA flight crews) as a goodwill gift for a TWA route agreement with the Shaw.
-In 1970, the
+plane was transferred to the Shaw of Iran (with TWA flight crews) as a goodwill gift for a TWA

-plane was cut up and parted-out in France.
+route agreement with the Shaw.
+By 1970 the plane was cut up and parted-out in France.

 TWA Executive Committee Discusses the TWA Lodestar- 1947

-TWA B-17G NX4600
+TWA B-17G NX4600 C/N 8637

-- "Two Kind Words"
+- 'Two Kind Words'

 Additional Ownership Documentation On N33604 Continues-